mafixmafix/VersionCheckerSample/README.md

 # VersionChecker

-A small, fast, efficient and flexible open source library that checks for your apps' updates on your own server.
+A small, fast, efficient and flexible open source library that checks for your apps' updates from REST APIs.

 ## Documentation